freddiehaddad/tetris/README.md

 </details>

-*\*Many small details of the `tetrs_engine` may have been left out of this readme (such as the initial rotation mechanic that immediately rotates a piece if a rotation button is pressed upon spawning).
-It is intended that this might be elaborated on at a later point in time.*

-*\*Another minor defect is current crate documentation (`cargo doc --open`) being unfortunately sparse at this time.
-Apologies from the author; I hope this can be fixed sometime!*

-# State of the Code
+# State of the Project

 As much love and care went into building this project, it is of course not without its flaws;

+- The README is not comprehensive:
+  - Many small details of the `tetrs_engine` are not properly explained (e.g. the initial rotation mechanic, which allows spawning a piece immediately rotated if a rotation button was held).
 - The engine itself might contain niche bugs as of this time.
-A personal dream is to sometime go through `Game::update`, establish proper invariants, and prove that it is safe / panic-free!
+Concrete improvements include:
+  - Better API documentation (`cargo doc --open`).
+  - Simplification of code.
+  - Proper commenting of implementation.
+  - Refactor of complicated systems (e.g. locking).
+  - Ideally: ensuring that `Game::update` is safe / actually panic-free.
-- With regards to the terminal game experience, the frontend, I argue is polished enough (much dedication went into making it nice!).
-Regardless of how it looks, it is very much lacking in aspects of code style.
-The code for the menus is ad-hoc, with rampant code duplication, no comments, and panic-freedom yet unproven.
+- With regards to the terminal game experience, I'd like to argue the frontend is polished enough (much dedication went into making it nice for a 'proof-of-concept').
+Regardless of whether this is actually the case, it is very lacking in aspects of code style, defects include:
+  - The code for the menus is ad-hoc,
+  - code duplication runs rampant,
+  - no (or even worse, *wrong*) comments, and
+  - possible panics may still be hiding around the corner.

-A goal would be to amend these problems sometime, step-by-step.
+A goal of mine would be to (at least partially) amend these problems, step-by-step.

 # Project Highlights